If We Can Keep It…

 Is it possible that Donnelly (or even Champ) could still have won?
 Yes, but it would have taken what is not happening, even on the Republican side – turnout.
 Which one has to accept based on the numbers, is getting worse by the election with a generally downward trend, meaning that effect of money poured into a campaign is magnified multifold.

 By the by, I have had a sitting US Congressman tell me this theory to my face.
-So I know that they believe it, and use it to justify the fund raising that goes on and on.
-“How else am I supposed to run my voter registrations, Dave?” is the exact quote.
+So I know that they believe it and that they use it to justify the fund raising that goes on and on.
+“How else am I supposed to run my voter registration scheme, Dave?” is the exact quote.

 At the end of the day, the study simply reiterates what we have already known – an engaged, educated and involved electorate is more than just important, it is imperative.
 Without it, a Republic devolves into an oligarchy controlled by money, and eventually into a tyranny of the few.